 significant, at first, it can be tough to discover the perfect place for your stay.

 Like any other city, there are many areas to stay in Dubai.
 Some of them are much more fascinating as compared to others.
 Similarly, there are hotels of all types in Dubai, for every style.
 In this post, I would like to introduce you to 4 of the best holiday destinations in Dubai for first-time travelers.

 1. Deira, Dubai

 The second oldest district of Dubai, Deira, is near to the airport.
-The area is notably recognized for its many markets; there’s a gold souk, a textile souk and a spice souk.
-More cost-effective hotels are here, quite pushy vendors and the extraordinary selection of craftsmanship!
+The area is notably recognized for its many markets; there’s a gold souk, a textile souk, and a spice souk.
+More cost-effective hotels are here, with quite pushy vendors and an extraordinary selection of craftsmanship!

 The closeness to the airport makes this area ideal if you are only in Dubai for a night or two as a stopover.
 All places can be accessed easily and quickly.
 There are oriental markets, narrow alleys between traditional houses and skyscrapers.
 Deira is cheap in everything from accommodation to food, from parking to shopping.
 If you go to Dubai Creek, you will see an

 immaculate and modern area with high-rise and not-so-high buildings, business centres, shopping centres, cafes, etc.

 If you are planning to book a desert safari, you should stay here because tour operators may offer you some discount as it’s close to the desert area.
 You can read more about the desert safari here.